noahraimondi/lets-get-functional/README.md

 ```

 Remember, in the node.js environment, you can both `console.log()` or use the dubugger to step through your code and inspect your work.

+To see your console.logs printed out, enter `node index.js` in your terminal.